Gigant Doku: Lu Yang The Destroyer

 In May 2021, we presented a live motion capture performance, Gigant Doku: Lu Yang The Destroyer at Garage Museum of Contemporary Art, Moscow.
 The performance was live streamed on the Garage MCA YouTube and Facebook channels, as well as presented to audiences on-site as a hybrid event.
 The work features Doku, a non-binary digital reincarnation of Lu Yang, which is short for Dokusho Dokushi meaning “We are born alone, and we die alone,” as we are of our own creation in our journey through life and transcendence in Buddhism.

 This performance included rigging the new Doku avatar with hyper-realistic facial and hair effects, where facial tracking was used with an off-screen actor.
 A new city environment was developed where the giant Doku could destroy buildings in the scene, turning them into burning piles of rubble.
 New camera views were developed from inside buildings, on the ground on mobile phones from pedestrian views, from inside helicopters, cars and boats on the water etc. New visual effects were added including eye lasers, and darkening of the sky, lighting and meteor showers.
 Rokoko motion capture suits were used by Russian dancers Banzay BNZ and Nikita Belykh alongside DJ sets by Moa Pillar and HMOT.
 The Garage team supported the production on-site with remote development by Lu Yang and MetaObjects.
-An artist talk together with MetaObjects will take place on 12 August 2021 online from Garage, Moscow.

 About the artist